gregcartwright/dissertation/NewPlan.md

 frailty assessment might not be practical, and there is a need for a score that is uses "easy-to-collect" data.

-Enrud et al 2008 - read re outcomes.
+Enrud et al 2008 - Describes CHS index with 5 components, identified as not being practical to use as some of its components require knowledge of the disribution of these components within the population.
+Other reasons given are that to asses some of the criteria require time that is unrealistic in the clinical setting.
+These are not problems for CFS.
+Results showed frailty increased mortality risk by at least 2.4 times.

-Fassbender et al 2009 - read re cost of frailty.
+Fassbender et al 2009 - Frailty was a leading cause of death in Alberta, attributable for over 30% of all deaths.